yosi-stx/Working_Hours/README.md

 |Ctrl+Shift+Win+V| View information (message removed when mouse move)|

 # default condition
-by default, when opening or reloading the script it is in: WORKING session!
+By default, when opening or reloading the script it is in: WORKING session!
+A small Red or Green Icon will be on the top left corner of the screen according to working state.

 ## Version
-V_0.4
+V_0.6